NBIB14015U Applied Marine Biology (Marin)

 - Determine major anthropogenic influences on aquatic systems in offshore, coastal and estuarine habitats.

-- Determine the resource requirements (bottom‐up) and trophic interactions (top‐down) for aquatic organisms and discuss this in relation to their cultivation.
+- Determine the resource requirements (bottom‐up) and trophic interactions (top‐down) for aquatic organisms

 - Describe the effects of increased nutrient input to aquatic systems, with particular emphasis on coastal ecosystems.